ampl/ampl.github.io/docs/source/solvers/mosek/options.md

       if the name contains blanks) to be written.

 tech:outlev (outlev)
-      0*/1: Whether to write mosek log lines to stdout.
+      0*/1: Whether to write mosek log lines to stdout and to the logfile.

 tech:seed (seed)
       Random number seed (default 42), used for randomization in the